BruceHawk/CV-Project/README.md

 # CV-Project
-This is my CV website that I had a go at after learning css and html
+This is my CV website that I had a go at after learning css and html.
+Do not change a thing.